Complete type amalgamation for non-standard finite groups: Introduction

+In Section \ref{S:ultra}, we reprove model-theoretically results valid for ultra-quasirandom groups, that is, asymptotic limits of quasirandom groups, already studied by Bergelson and Tao \cite{BT14}, and later by the second author \cite{dP20}.
+In particular, in Corollary \ref{C:gowers_mixing} we give non-quantitative model-theoretic proofs of Gower's results \cite[Theorem 3.3\ \& Theorem 5.3]{wG08}.
+In Section \ref{S:localultra}, we explore further this analogy to extend some of the results of Gowers to a local setting, without imposing that the group is an ultraproduct of quasirandom groups (see Corollaries \ref{C:ppaln=2} and \ref{C:ppaln_ge3}).

-We finish this introduction with a couple of remarks on the structure and presentation of this article: whilst almost all of the statements presented so far are of combinatorial nature, our proofs are model-theoretic.
-Hence, we assume throughout the text a certain familiarity with basic notions in model theory.
-Sections $\ref{S:Fubini}, \ref{S:stable}$ and $\ref{S:pqr}$ contain the model-theoretic core of the paper, whilst Sections \ref{S:ultra} and \ref{S:Roth} contain applications to additive combinatorics.
-In Section \ref{S:ultra}, we revisit the notion of quasirandom groups and reprove using our techniques some of the results of \cite{wG08} and \cite{BT14}.
-We also include in Section \ref{S:ultra} an aside containing a local approach weakening the notion of quasi-randomness to given sets.
-Finally, in Section \ref{S:Roth}, we concentrate on solutions of equations in groups.
+We will assume throughout the text a certain familiarity with basic notions in model theory.
+Sections $\ref{S:Fubini}, \ref{S:stable}$ and $\ref{S:pqr}$ contain the model-theoretic core of the paper, whilst Sections \ref{S:ultra} and \ref{S:localultra} contain applications to additive combinatorics.